ArnaudBrousseau/arnaudbrousseau.com/src/documents/drafts/reality-of-interviewing.html.md

 *   (10) Linked List
     *   Implementation in Python
     *   Singly vs doubly
-    *   Big-o for insertion, deletion and retrieval by index
+    *   Big-o for insertion, deletion, and retrieval by index
 *   (8) Review how Dijkstra's algorithm work
 *   (8) Implement Dijkstra's algorithm in Python
 *   (8) Review A\* algorithm (path finding)